acorg/ncbi-taxonomy-database/README.md

 ```

 to make the database file (or give your own database filename on the
 command line).
-On my machine this cerates a 38GB database file.
+On my machine this creates a 38GB database file.

 ### Mysql